codebuero/de.codebuero.amountinwords/README.md

 * Drupal (7.54)
 * CiviCRM (4.6.33)

-## Installation (Web UI)

-Clone the extension in your civicrm extension folder.
-Make sure the files & folders have proper read/write/execute rights.
-Afterwards install the extension in the extension menu in CiviCRM.

 ## Installation (CLI, Zip)

 Sysadmins and developers may download the `.zip` file for this extension and